November 17, 2018

 Last year, we opened The Magic Lantern Community Screening Room, a wickedly quaint 15-seat space across the hall from our Main Theater, at our 8th Annual DoctoberFest Documentary Film Festival.
 The new room features the kinds of “smaller” movies we started with all those years ago.
 This room will bring much-needed additional revenue, through daily programming and ultra-affordable rentals.
 It is a wonderful and essential addition to the Cinema mix.

 As the end of 2018 draws closer, I look ahead again.
-We have done so much together – raising nearly $40,000 this year alone – and built a resource that the community needs and can be very proud of, but we cannot and will not rest on our laurels.
+We have done so much together – raising over $60,000 this year alone – and built a resource that the community needs and can be very proud of, but we cannot and will not rest on our laurels.
 It is time to take it to the next level of thriving (and not just surviving).
 Here’s what we need to do:

 PUT MEAT ON THE BONES OF THE SKELETON CREW